CrunchyData/postgres-operator/docs/content/installation/metrics/metrics-prerequisites.md

 ### Application Ports

-The PostgreSQL Operator Metrics installer deploys different services as needed to support PostgreSQL Operator metrics collection and monitoring.
+The PostgreSQL Operator Monitoring installer deploys different services as needed to support PostgreSQL Operator Monitoring collection and monitoring.
 Below is a list of the applications and their default Service ports.

 | Service | Port |